silvershop/silvershop-core/docs/en/Installation.md

 Assuming you have a [SilverStripe 2.4 installation](http://doc.silverstripe.org/sapphire/en/2.4/installation/) set up already:

- * Put a copy of the eCommerce code into your site directory.
-The directory must be called 'ecommerce' for some links to work properly.
+ * Put a copy of the shop code into your site directory.
+The directory must be called 'shop' for some links to work properly.
- * Also get a copy of the [http://silverstripe.org/payment-module/ Payment module], this is a requirement of eCommerce.
+ * Also get a copy of the [http://silverstripe.org/payment-module/ Payment module], this is a requirement of shop.
 Make sure you get the right version of the Payment Module - currently this is /branches/0.3
  * Run mysite/db/build?flush=1

 ## Configuration Options